Eugen d'Albert: Personal life and death

 D'Albert's friends included Richard Strauss, Hans Pfitzner, Engelbert Humperdinck, Ignatz Waghalter and Gerhart Hauptmann, the dramatist.
 He was married six times and had eight children.
 His first wife was Louise Salingré; their first son was Louis-Albert Salingré.
 His second wife, from 1892 to 1895, was the Venezuelan pianist, singer and composer Teresa Carreño, who had married several times and was considerably older than d'Albert.
 D'Albert and Carreño were the subject of a famous joke: "Come quick!
 Your children and my children are quarrelling again with our children!"
 The line, however, has also been attributed to others.
 His later wives were soprano Hermine Finck, who originated the role of the witch in Humperdinck's Hansel and Gretel; actress Ida Fulda; Friederike ("Fritzi") Jauner; and Hilde Fels.
 His last companion was a mistress, Virginia Zanetti.

-In 1914 d'Albert moved to Zurich and became a Swiss citizen.
+In 1914 d'Albert moved to Zurich and became a Swiss citizen, where he continued working through the 1920s.
+His last opera, Mister Wu, was completed by Leo Blech and premiered posthumously in 1932.
 He died in 1932 at the age of 67 in Riga, Latvia, where he had travelled for a divorce from his sixth wife.
 In the weeks preceding his death, d'Albert was the subject of attacks by the press in Riga concerning his personal life.
 D'Albert was buried in the cemetery overlooking Lake Lugano in Morcote, Switzerland.